 I now add chicken stock rather than water.
 I also add chopped up tinned anchovies fillets – because I love them.
 So with the stock, Cajun spice mix and chopped anchovies there’s no need to add salt to this.
 The original version actually requires a lot of salt.

-And the good new is the tinned fish are full of good fat and vitamin D – so a great little dish for dark winter days.
+And the good news is the tinned fish are full of good fat and vitamin D – so a great little dish for dark winter days.
 And it’s so simple I’m not sure it’s possible to mess this one up.
 Even though it does look a bit of mess.

-Drain the oil from the tinned fish into a large saucepan.
+- Drain the oil from the tinned fish into a large saucepan.
 Heat the pan and add the rice.
 Add in the herbs and spices and mix around.
 Empty the tinned tomatoes into the pan.
 Add a little cold water to the now empty tin of tomatoes and swirl it around to get all the juice to flow out into the saucepan.
 With a potato masher break up the tomatoes.
 Stir in the garlic.
 Add the chicken stock and bring to the boil.
 Let it boil for 2 minutes then give it a good stir, cover the pan with its lid, reduce the heat and let it simmer away for 8 - 10 minutes or until the rice is all cooked.

-Add in the peas, cover and leave to cook for a further 3 - 4 minutes or until the peas are cooked.
+- Add in the peas, cover and leave to cook for a further 3 - 4 minutes or until the peas are cooked.
 Turn off and leave covered.

-Flake the mackerel with a fork and add into a bowl.
+- Flake the mackerel with a fork and add into a bowl.
 Chop up the anchovies into little pieces and mix this into the mackerel.
 Add 3/4 of the fish mix to the pan and stir around well.
 Squeeze a little lemon.

-Serve in bowls topped with the remaining fish mix, with a wedge of lemon.
+- Serve in bowls topped with the remaining fish mix, with a wedge of lemon.
 Enjoy!